fuseelements/ember-brunch-skeleton/README.md

 4. Views communicate with the controller, not directly with the model objects.
 5. View template context is automatically bound to its controller.
 6. The router coordinates application state and transtitions between states.
+7. Consider creating custom Ember.Components instead of views where you can minimize dependencies on the context (e.g., controller).

 ## Coding Guidelines